 Tip 6: Keep the conversation going- one-hit wonders won’t take you far.

 Getting noticed is one part of PR.
 Building and maintaining relationships with journalists and other important stakeholders is another.
-When you know who is interacting with your content, it becomes easier to create more engaging content for your audience’s needs and interests.
+When you know who is interacting with your content, creating more engaging content for your audience’s needs and interests becomes easier.

 Tip 7: By tracking your audience’s interests, you can stay more relevant, which helps you build stronger relationships.